Jay Fulton: Swansea

-Fulton signed for Welsh side Swansea City on 'transfer deadline day' of the 2014 January transfer window for an undisclosed fee, on a two-and-a-half-year deal.
+Fulton signed for Welsh side Swansea City on transfer deadline day of the 2014 January transfer window for an undisclosed fee, on a two-and-a-half-year deal.
 On 26 April 2014, he made his Premier League debut as an 83rd-minute substitute in Swansea's 4–1 win over Aston Villa.
 After an impressive end to the season Fulton was rewarded with a new four-year contract at Swansea, keeping him at the club until June 2018.
 On 18 September 2015, he joined League One side Oldham Athletic on a three-month emergency loan deal.
 He scored his first goal for Swansea in a 3–1 EFL Cup win against Peterborough United on 23 August 2016.
 On 25 January 2018, Fulton joined Wigan Athletic on loan for the remainder of the 2017–18 season.
 On 18 January 2021, he signed a new deal with Swansea, keeping him at the club until June 2024.

 On the 29 May 2021, Fulton was sent off in the 65th minute at Wembley during Swansea's eventual loss to Brentford in the 2020–21 EFL Championship play-off final.
+Following Wayne Routledge's retirement, Fulton became the longest-serving Swansea player, eventually celebrating 10 years at the club in 2024.